Assumptions Of A Paired T Test

 Assumption 4: Continuous Data

 The final assumption is that the data should be measured on a continuous scale.
-So this means that the data can take on any value within a range, rather than being limited to discrete categories.
-Take this: measuring weight, height, or temperature are all examples of continuous data.
+Basically, the data can take on any value within a range, rather than being limited to discrete categories.
+As an example, measuring weight, height, or temperature are all examples of continuous data.

 If the data is not continuous, such as categorical data, the paired t-test is not appropriate.
 In such cases, other statistical methods, like the McNemar test for paired categorical data, should be used.